 ## :warning: This project is a Work In Progress, and is very far from being suitable for use :warning:

-Nova is a [JavaScript](https://tc39.es/ecma262) and
+Nova is a [JavaScript](https://tc39.es/ecma262) (and eventually

-[WebAssembly](https://webassembly.org) engine written in Rust.
+[WebAssembly](https://webassembly.org)) engine written in Rust.

 The engine is exposed as a library with an API for implementation in Rust